eohara-ie/stroke-predictions/proposal.md

 ## Problem Statement

 Train & deploy a Machine Learning model that can effectively & efficiently predict stroke incidence.
-Test results will be used to fine-tune the model if needed.
+Following this, determine what feature(s) may be causally related to strokes.

 ## Datasets and Inputs